matrix-org/matrix.org/content/ecosystem/sdks/index.md

 ## Bridge SDKs

-Bridges SDKs are used to create bridges, thus integrating third party platforms in Matrix.
+Bridge SDKs are used to create bridges, thus integrating third party platforms in Matrix.
 For more information about bridges, please head to [Ecosystem > Bridges](/ecosystem/bridges) and to the [Developers documentation](/docs/developers).